arifalmas/Tailwind-CSS-4.0/README.md

   🟢 Making sure your CSS works on older browsers too.

   This makes working with Tailwind CSS easier because it does a lot of the setup work for you.

+  # Designed for the Modern Web:

+  Tailwind CSS 4.0 is made to work with the latest web design features:

+  🟢 <b> Native cascade layers <b/> - Helps avoid issues where styles conflict.</br>
+  🟢 Automatically adding browser-specific prefixes to your CSS so it works everywhere.</br>
+  🟢 Letting you nest styles within styles, which can make your code cleaner. </br>
+  🟢 Making sure your CSS works on older browsers too.